openlists/DSPResources/README.md

 ### The Scientist and Engineers Guide to Digital Signal Processing

-This book is a free online textbook covering for learning DSP, tuned towards scientists & engineers.
+This book is a free online textbook for learning DSP, tuned towards scientists & engineers.

 [Homepage](https://www.dspguide.com/)